Friday, December 2, 2011

 • 4 Japanese eggplants - or, 2 regular eggplants.
 (I got about 1 1/2 cups cooked flesh.)

 • 2 tablespoons Tahini - You can make your own by adding 2 tablespoons of sesame seeds to a coffee grinder, and pulverize.
-Or, just blend in a 2 tablespoons of sesame oil, instead of olive oil.
+Or, just blend in 2 tablespoons of sesame oil, instead of olive oil.
 You could even substitute Tahini with a teaspoon of peanut butter.

 • 1 tablespoon of chopped garlic - fresh, or from jar.